Len Bracken Bio

 Len Bracken is also the author of one of the first widely distributed books published in the United States suggesting the 9/11 attacks were the work of government provocateurs.
 Shadow Government: 9-11 and State Terror—reviewed in the Village Voice, September 2002—presents the “state-terror thesis” and describes the event as an “indirect defensive attack,” developing the offensive-defensive theory of terrorism created by Gianfranco Sanguinetti, a close collaborator of Guy Debord.
 Bracken is the author of the first biography in any language on Debord (Guy Debord—Revolutionary, 1997) and has translated a book by Sanguinetti (The Real Report on the Last Chance to Save Capitalism in Italy: 1975; trans.
 1997).

 The kamikaze-style attacks, according to Bracken, must always be seen in connection with the anthrax-poisoned letters as interlocking stratagems by the established power designed to gain more power and as a pretext for going on the offensive.
 He made this case as a featured expert in the Russian film Citadel 911 (Цитадель 911) that was released on the ten-year anniversary of the attacks.
-Bracken is also the author of what is likely the first general theory of civil war (Arch Conspirator, 1998), which he presented in May 2002 at Johns Hopkins University along with his related zerowork theory of revolution.
+Bracken is also the author of what is likely the first general theory of civil war (the longest chapter in Arch Conspirator, 1998), which he presented in May 2002 at Johns Hopkins University along with his related zerowork theory of revolution.

 On September 11, 2001, Bracken was in Riga, Latvia as part of the citywide Untitled anti-consumerist exhibition.
 His subsequent pamphlet, Dialectical Hedonism, posits pain and pleasure in rest and movement as the essential categories of existence.
 As a translator of Paul Lafargue’s Right to Be Lazy (1883; trans.
 1989) and writer-director of the dramatic film The Lazy Ones (2003 and several revised versions), Bracken hopes that through the pleasures of resisting the consumer economy people will successfully oppose the strategy of tension.